 I use matte photo paper for convenience and print them at the actual size, using the photo printing section on my printer.

 Download Your Printable Easter Cards Here:

-You could use a word document and print multiple cards to a single page if you do not have a 4×6 printing option with your home printer.
-Or print via a photo lab instead, choosing matte paper so that the cards are able to be coloured in easily with crayons or pencils.
+You can use a word document and print multiple cards to a single page if you do not have a 4×6 printing option with your home printer.
+Or print via a photo lab instead, choosing matte paper, rather than glossy, so that the cards are able to be coloured in easily with crayons or pencils.
 Glossy photo paper is not an easy texture for colouring.

 Get your Easter silicone moulds online: